 Packed with history and culture, Málaga is easily one of the most incredible places to visit in Spain.
 There’s even an artist community growing up in an area that’s been dubbed Soho, in addition to the city’s many galleries.

 Another claim to fame of this underrated city (one of the oldest in the world, by the way, at 2,800 years old) is that the famous Picasso was born here.
 But yeah, when night falls and the galleries close, it’s all about the city’s vibey nightlife.
+There are loads of cool things to do in Malaga to keep you coming back.

 Pretty Peñíscola sounds like a cute little place, and well, it is.
 This is the kind of wondrous place where you just can’t help but be blown away by its incredible beauty.